harsha7102/Real-time-Mobile-Personalization-at-Scale/README.md

 ```
 variable "confluent_cloud_api_key" {

-  default = " Replace with your API Key created during pre-requsite"
+  default = " Replace with your API Key created during prerequisite"
 }

 variable "confluent_cloud_api_secret" {
-  default = "Replace with your API Key created during pre-requsite"
+  default = "Replace with your API Key created during prerequisite"
 }
 ```
-3. Also, please change the place holders for PostgresCDC and BigquerySink connectors where in you need to fill the details of you connection like hostname,topic etc..
+3. Also, please change the place holders for PostgresCDC and BigquerySink connectors wherein you need to fill in the details of your connection like hostname,topic etc..

 4. We Use postgresDB to fetch the Click data of the User.
 Make sure you have columns like userID,liked,shared(whether the user had liked or shared the content or not.Basically a yes or no column.)